Confused by the number of Gettysburg tours and not sure which one is the best?

 The self-guided audio tour is a great way to see the battlefield if you have a lot of time and want to stop and look around.

 This flexible option includes a GPS map and audio narration that can be downloaded after purchasing and never expires.
+You will see all of the major battlefield sites like the iconic landmark of Little Round Top and the Wheatfield.

 The in-depth audio narration helps bring the history to life, and is a thrifty option, since you just buy one tour for the whole car instead of purchasing individual tickets.